Tellusant/docs/articles-posts/consulting-firm-productivity.md

 Note: Signals are in this case information and data.
 From [control theory].(https://cds.cern.ch/record/1100534/files/p73.pdf))

 ¹ McKinsey, BCG, Bain
 ² Per consultant is not a relevant metric when one of the firms is majority non-consultant.
-³ is-value and wish-value are from control theory.
-Also called actual and setpoint.
+³ **is-value** and **wish-value** are from control theory.
+The terms are my translation of the Swedish term är-värde & bör-värde, which has a nice ring to it.
+Properly called actual and setpoint in English.

 [2022-03-12]